-The requirements for imposing restrictions on a participant's rights will be discussed later in this module.
-While some participant rights can be restricted in limited situations, there are some rights that a provider cannot restrict, under any circumstances, during the course of providing DD Waiver services.
+The requirements for imposing restrictions on a participant's rights will be discussed later in this training.
+While some participant rights can be restricted in limited situations, there are some rights that cannot be restricted, under any circumstances, during the course of providing DD Waiver services.
 These rights include: READ LIST